Stating the Null and Alternative Hypotheses In Exercises 25–30, w... | Channels for Pearson+

 1

-Define the alternative hypothesis (H₁): The alternative hypothesis is the statement that supports the claim.
-Since the claim is that the mean battery life is more than 8 hours, H₁: μ > 8.
+Define the alternative hypothesis (H₁): The alternative hypothesis is the complement of the null hypothesis.
+Since the null states 'μ ≥ 20,000,' the alternative hypothesis is H₁: μ < 20,000.

-Identify which hypothesis represents the claim: The claim is represented by the alternative hypothesis (H₁: μ > 8).
-The null hypothesis (H₀: μ ≤ 8) is tested against this claim.
+Identify the claim: The claim is represented by the null hypothesis (H₀: μ ≥ 20,000) because it directly aligns with the amusement park's statement.

 Verified video answer for a similar problem: